An advisory group (or 'editorial board') for the PIElink

 The lunchtime forums of Spring 2022 therefore discussed the future of the PIElink, after Robin's retirement not just as editor here, but as the key theorist and overall 'steward' of PIEs.
 The videos in the side panel explain the ideas Robin had, in a characteristically informal and lively style.

-A further advisory role for the group
+A wider advisory role for the group

 Although advising on developments with the PIElink as a community of practice website will be the primary role of the editorial board, there is an important potential secondary role that follows quite naturally from that.
 That is, to advise on the continuing development of PIEs, and of the Pizazz and the PIE Abacus.